aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 `<noun-phrase> := <constant> | <noun> | <article-phrase> | <genitive-phrase> | <attributive-phrase> | <pronoun> | <variable> | <number> | <parenthesized-phrase>`

-Constants are numbers, strings or Booleans; the ID type is not shown here because in principle it should not be accessible to the programmer (the ID of an individual is supposed to be used internally by the system) though the system could be easily extended to include a syntax for an "ID literal" which could be useful for debugging purposes:
+Constants are numbers, strings or Booleans; the ID type is not shown here because in principle it should not be accessible to the programmer (the ID of an individual is supposed to be used internally by the system), though the system could be easily extended to include a syntax for an "ID literal" which could be useful for debugging purposes:

 ==== Constant